 5. 20 Objects

-When everyone is done, write a list of the items on the chalkboard and allow students to self-correct.
+- When everyone is done, write a list of the items on the board and allow students to self-correct.
 Alternatively, you can call out the objects and give a point for each one that is correctly written.

 Students will beg to play this game once they get the hang of it!
 It’s a great way to fill up the last few minutes of class, too.